 - Pick a line at the center of the intended travel path while steering through a turn.
-Make sure your teen does not fixate on one specific spot, but instead focuses on a broader path. - Focus on smooth braking into the turn and acceleration out of the turn, as previously practiced in the large, level, empty area. - Always check mirrors before turns and signal four seconds before turning.
+Make sure your teen does not fixate on one specific spot, but instead focuses on a broader path. - Focus on smooth braking into the turn and acceleration out of the turn, as previously practiced in the large, level, empty area. - Always check mirrors before turns and signal at least 100 feet ahead on city streets or 300 feet ahead on open highways.
 Make sure to check for vulnerable users, such as bicyclists and pedestrians, before turning.